AbdullahBay/inet/showcases/general/parsim/doc/index.rst

 **TODO** is this still needed?

-All access points in the network/in the subnetworks have the same SSID by default.
+All access points in the network have the same SSID by default.
 However, the configurator would put all wireless hosts and access points in the same wireless network, so the SSID's of the subnetworks need to be unique:

 .. literalinclude:: ../omnetpp.ini
    :start-at: subnetworkA.**.ssid